 Positioning the Noseband

-Start by placing the noseband over your horse’s nose, making sure it sits comfortably above the nostrils.
-With your other hand, hold the halter’s cheekpieces behind their ears to keep it in place.
+Place the noseband over your horse’s nose, ensuring it sits comfortably just above the nostrils.

 Buckling the Headstall

-Next, you need to buckle the headstall behind the horse’s ears.
-To do this, slide the end of the headstall through the buckle and adjust the fit by moving the buckle up or down.
+Slide the end of the headstall through the buckle and adjust it to fit comfortably behind the ears.
 Make sure it’s not too tight, as this can cause discomfort for your horse.

 Securing the Cheekpieces